N Korea fires 3 missiles amid tensions over drone flights

 Associated Press

-SEOUL, South Korea (AP) — North Korea fired three short-range ballistic missiles toward its eastern waters on Saturday, the latest in a barrage of weapons tests this year that came days after it increased tensions by allegedly flying drones into South Korean airspace.
+SEOUL, South Korea (AP) — North Korea fired three short-range ballistic missiles toward its eastern waters in its latest weapons display on Saturday, a day after rival South Korea launched a solid-fueled rocket as part of its efforts to build a space-based surveillance capability to better monitor the North.

+Tensions between the rival Koreas rose earlier this week when South Korea accused North Korea of flying five drones across the rivals’ tense border for the first time in five years and responded by sending its own drones toward the North.

 South Korea’s Joint Chiefs of Staff said in a statement it detected the three launches from an inland area south of Pyongyang, the North’s capital, on Saturday morning.
-It said South Korea has boosted its surveillance posture and maintains a readiness in close coordination with the United States.

-Japan’s Defense Ministry said in a statement that North Korea fired suspected ballistic missiles.
+It said the three missiles traveled about 350 kilometers (220 miles) before landing in the waters between the Korean Peninsula and Japan.
+The estimated range suggests the missiles tested target South Korea.

+The Joint Chiefs of Staff called the launches “a grave provocation” that undermines international peace.
+It said South Korea closely monitors North Korean moves in coordination with the United States and maintains a readiness to “overwhelmingly” deter any provocation by North Korea.

+The U.S. Indo-Pacific Command said the launches highlight “the destabilizing impact” of North Korea’s unlawful weapons programs and that the U.S. commitments to the defense of South Korea and Japan “remain ironclad.”
+Earlier Saturday, Japan’s Defense Ministry also reported suspected ballistic missile firings by North Korea.

-It was North Korea’s first missile launch in eight days and came five days after South Korea accused Pyongyang of flying five drones into South Korea’s airspace for the first time since 2017.
+It was North Korea’s first missile launch in eight days and came five days after South Korea said it detected the North Korean drones, all presumed to be small surveillance drones, south of the border.

 South Korean President Yoon Suk Yeol has called for boosting his country’s air defense network and vowed to sternly deal with provocations by North Korea.

-South Korea on Thursday staged large-scale military drills to simulate shooting down drones.
-It launched a solid-fueled rocket on Friday as part of its effort to build a space-based surveillance capability.
-South Korea plans to use a solid-fueled rocket to put its first spy satellite into orbit.

-This year, North Korea has test-fired more than 70 ballistic and cruise missiles in what some experts say is an attempt to modernize its arsenal and increase its leverage in future dealings with the United States.
+Since taking office in May, Yoon’s government has expanded regular military drills with the U.S. in the face of increasing North Korean nuclear threats.
+North Korea has called such drills between its rivals an invasion rehearsal and argued its recent missile tests were a response to them.
+But some experts say North Korea is using the South Korea-U.S. training as a pretext to modernize its arsenal and increase its leverage in future dealings with the U.S.

+Before Saturday’s launches, North Korea had already test-fired more than 70 missiles this year.
+Many of them were nuclear-capable weapons designed to attack the U.S. mainland and its allies South Korea and Japan.

+On Friday, South Korea launched a solid-fueled rocket, a type of a space launch vehicle that it plans to use to put its first spy satellite into orbit in coming years.

+In March, South Korea conducted its first successful launch of a solid-fuel rocket, and defense officials said Friday’s launch was a follow-up test to the earlier launch.
+Friday’s unannounced launch triggered a brief public scare of a UFO appearance or a North Korean missile firing in South Korea.

+South Korea currently has no military reconnaissance satellites of its own and depends on U.S. spy satellites to monitor strategic facilities in North Korea.

 Associated Press writer Yuri Kageyama in Tokyo contributed to this report.